Final Objects

 }

-Both success and failure carry their own self-evidence of completion.
-Instead of external tests, the objects themselves maintain complete records of what occurred.
+Both success and failure have self-proof of completion.
+Instead of external tests, the object itself holds a complete record of what happened.

 Final Objects vs Input Classes